 Line of Business Combined Ratios

-The underwriting activity of Sonnet and our investment in the development of the personal lines Vyne platform are included in the line of business performance, increasing our combined ratios.
-The collective impact of these strategic investments on the combined ratios has been noted in the tables below to depict the adjusted combined ratios excluding these investments.
+The underwriting activity of Sonnet and the expenses pertaining to our investment in the development and implementation of the Vyne platform are included in the personal insurance line of business performance.
+The collective impact of these strategic investments on our combined ratios has been noted in the tables below to show the combined ratios with and without these investments.

 1 This item is a non-GAAP measure which is defined below.

 Personal auto premiums increased in the quarter by 14.6%, driven by the ongoing ramp up of Sonnet, the successful deployment of Vyne, and significant rate increases implemented during the quarter and in 2018.
 Increases in rate and new business volumes more than offset extensive broker management actions and the tightening of our underwriting practices, particularly in Alberta and Ontario.
 The adjusted combined ratio in the quarter increased from 103.5% to 105.6% due to poor winter weather conditions in certain regions which led to challenging road conditions and increased claims frequency.
 We also saw a shift from favourable to adverse claims development.